xpack/xmake-js/doc/files/xmake.json.md

 }
 ```

 It is mandatory for all `xmake.json` files.
+A recent version of the
+xmake tools should be prepared to parse all older version of the
+`xmake.json` files.
 An old version of the xmake tools
-should refuse to process a newer, incompatible version of `xmake.json` file.
+should throw an error when asked to process a newer, incompatible
+version of `xmake.json` file.

 ## Name